tomjtoth/so-root/README.md

    - mount - mounting my 2 partitions from the qcow2 image at /mnt
    - update - pushing updates to the image
    - umount - unmounting /mnt

-# worked, might be broken currently:
-- creation of incremental and seed images require a systemd service to kick in during poweroff and be able to quistionnaire the user

 # how to try it:
 - create manually the squashed images-0-0.sfs under your DIR_IMAGES